• Skip to main content

 • Add all other ingredients to the food processor and puree until smooth, about 2 minutes, again scraping down the sides.

 • Portion batter into 12 lined or sprayed muffin cups.
 A portion scoop works great for this.
-Top with oats and white chocolate chips if you like!
+Top with a sprinkle of oats and white chocolate chips if you like!

 • Bake for 20 minutes.
 Don't peek, opening the oven door before the muffins are set can cause them to sink instead of rise!
 Serve with butter, or freeze.